 You can also broker rental contracts and get a commission from both the landlord and tenant.

 So this one is right out of the used car market’s playbook.

-I’ll be honest with you, before writing this article I had no idea this model existed.
+I’ll be honest with you, before researching and writing this article I had no idea this model existed.
 At least not in the real estate investing market, I’ve seen it in used cars.

 So what is an “escrow”?
 The oxford languages dictionary defines it as: